Why B12 Shots at Home Can Make Your Treatment Easier!

 Other reasons to consult with your doctor before choosing B12 shots at home as a treatment method, include:

-- Lieber’s disease
+- Lieber’s disease or other eye problems

 - Kidney or liver disease